thoughtbot/superglue/docs/candy-wrapper.md

 ## Component status

-Each component are meant to be copied from this repo to your own project and customized to your liking.
-There are no CLI tools to help. just copy and paste from github.
+Each component is meant to be copied from this repo to your own project and customized to your liking.
+There are no CLI tools to help.
+Just copy and paste from GitHub.

 | `form_props` helper                     | Component              | [Vanilla]          | [Mantine]            | ?                    |
 | :-------------------------------------- | :--------------------- | :----------------- | :------------------- | :------------------- |